STRIDES/NIHCloudLab/SignUp/extramural_account_registration.md

   ![initial nih login page](/images/1_NIH_login.png)

 3. Search for your university.
-If your university is listed, follow steps for `Registering with your university Account` below.
-If your university is not listed, follow steps for registering with `Login.gov` below.
+If your university is listed, follow steps for [Registering with your university Account](#Option-1-–-registering-with-a-university-account) below.
+If your university is not listed, follow steps for registering with [Login.gov](#Option-2-–-registering-with-Login.gov) below.

-## Option 1 – Registering with a University Account
+## Option 1 – registering with a university account

 _If your university is listed in the dropdown, you can use your university username and password to complete the registration process.
 Follow these steps:_